hmakelin/gisnav/docs/vitepress/docs/raspberry-pi-pixhawk.md

 :::

+Make sure you have added your user to the `docker` group as described in the [post-installation steps](https://docs.docker.com/engine/install/linux-postinstall/) to ensure you can run `docker` without `sudo`.

 #### systemd

 The Raspberry Pi 5 must be running a Linux distro that uses `systemd` such as Debian or one of its derivatives like Raspberry Pi OS or Ubuntu.

 ### Connectivity & networking

-- You need `ssh` enabled on your Raspberry Pi 5.
+- You need the `ssh` server enabled on your Raspberry Pi 5.
+Include your own `ssh` public key in the `~/.ssh/authorized_keys` file on the Pi to ensure you can `ssh` in.

 - These instructions assume you are using the default hostname `raspberrypi.local` from the `rpi-imager` tool.

 - Your development host and Raspberry Pi 5 must be on the same local network.
 You can e.g. connect them with an Ethernet cable.
 You may want to share Internet connection to the Raspberry Pi 5 if you want to download the Debian package directly from the Internet onto the Pi.

-## Install GISNav Compose Services
+## Install GISNav CLI

 ::: info Building your own `.deb`
 Instead of installing the `gisnav` Debian package from the public registry, you can also build your own `.deb` file by following [these instructions](/create-debian).